 A few weeks ago, I traveled to India with Anchal Project to meet the artisans they employee there and share the story of how they use design as a tool for social and economic change.
-To say the expereince was life-changing is truly an understatement.
-Read the full feature story for Extol magazine here.
+To say the experience was life-changing is truly an understatement.
+Read the full feature story for Extol magazine (on newsstands, now) or below:

 We are with a small group of people that includes Colleen’s mother, her sister, Maggie Clines, who is also the creative director at Anchal, and another writer from Kentucky.

 As we make our way toward a local children’s village, I take a moment to reflect on the fact that I was sitting comfortably in the Nashville airport just two days ago.
 As I take in the atmosphere on an overcrowded highway somewhere between New Delhi and Jaipur, I anxiously wait for my first stop on a trip that will change the way I view the world forever.

 Oh, my style mavens, what a week it has been.
 I took my first trip to Spain, and split my days between Madrid and Barcelona- two very different cities, but both so beautiful and rich in culture.